Singing lessons near me in Sparks, NV

 Show more

-KayGeni taught 28 days ago
+KayGeni taught about 2 months ago

 This session served as a demo lesson introducing vocal techniques, including breath control and vocal warm-ups like sirens and vowel exercises.
 The student practiced these techniques to improve vocal flexibility and resonance, with a plan to continue lessons focusing on song interpretation and performance.